rohanbatrain/Portfolio/README.md

 ## Resume

-- **Directory:** `resume/`
+- **Directory:** `Resume/`
-- **Description:** Contains the LaTeX source for my resume.
+- **Description:** Contains multiple LaTeX resume variants optimized for different purposes.
+- **Structure:**
+  - `Resume/Generic/` - General-purpose resume with all experience
+  - `Resume/Visa/` - Visa/immigration optimized resume
-- **GitHub Action:** An automated workflow compiles the LaTeX document and publishes the resulting PDF to GitHub Releases whenever updates are pushed.
+- **GitHub Action:** An automated workflow detects changes, compiles only modified variants, and publishes them as separate releases with independent versioning.
-- **Usage:** Simply update the LaTeX files in the `resume/` directory; the GitHub Action will ensure that the latest version of my resume is always available via the Releases section.
+- **Usage:** Update the LaTeX files in the specific variant directory (e.g., `Resume/Visa/Resume.tex`); the GitHub Action will compile that variant, increment its version, and create a tagged release (e.g., `visa-v0.0.2`).

 ## Future Plans